jack-bartlett/gitHomies/README.md

 # gitHomies
-A user provided that they wanted a social media collaboration tool for developers to share their works.
+A social media collaboration tool for developers to connect and share their works.
+Once a user registers they can log in and add other developers by clicking "add a homie".
+Then GitHub information on the selected developers can be appended to either a wall or profile page for that developer.
+The developer's ReadMes are also displayed on the Wall page.

  Features include:
 * Automatically pulls project collaborators from gitHub profile and displays them